-Renaissance art was heavily influenced by classical art, wrote Virginia Cox in "A Short History of the Italian Renaissance."
-Artists turned to Greek and Roman sculpture, painting and decorative arts for inspiration and also because their techniques meshed with Renaissance humanist philosophy.
+Renaissance art was heavily influenced by classical art, wrote Virginia Cox in "A Short History of the Italian Renaissance" (I.B.
+Tauris, 2015).
+Artists turned to Greek and Roman sculpture, painting and decorative arts for both inspiration and the fact that the techniques meshed with Renaissance humanist philosophy.
 Both classical and Renaissance art focused on human beauty and nature.
 People, even when in religious works, were depicted living life and showing emotion.
-Perspective and light and shadow techniques improved and paintings looked more three-dimensional and realistic.
+Perspective, as well as light and shadow techniques improved; and paintings looked more three-dimensional and realistic.

 Patrons made it possible for successful Renaissance artists to work and develop new techniques.
 The Catholic Church commissioned most artwork during the Middle Ages, and while it continued to do so during the Renaissance, wealthy individuals also became important patrons, according to Cox.
-The most famous patrons were the Medici family in Florence, who supported the arts for much of the 15thand 16thcenturies.
-The Medici family supported artists such as Michelangelo, Botticelli, Leonardo da Vinci and Raphael.
+The most famous patrons were the Medici family in Florence, who supported the arts for much of the 15th and 16th centuries.
+The Medici family supported artists such as Michelangelo, Botticelli, da Vinci and Raphael.

 As with art, musical innovations in the Renaissance were partly made possible because patronage expanded beyond the Catholic Church.
 According to the Metropolitan Museum of Art, new technologies resulted in the invention of several new instruments, including the harpsichord and violin family.
 The printing press meant that sheet music could be more widely disseminated.